-When you work with an ArcGIS Maps for Power BI visual, some information from your Power BI dataset is sent to Esri servers to locate features and render them on the map.
+When you work with an ArcGIS Maps for Power BI visual, some information from your Power BI dataset is sent to Esri servers to find locations and render them on the map.

 ArcGIS Maps for Power BI only sends data from the following areas:

-Location field well—When you place an address, boundary, or other location type in this field well, that data is sent to Esri servers to be rendered on the map.
+Location field well—When you place an address, boundary, or other location type in this field well, that data is sent to Esri servers to be converted to latitude and longitude coordinates and rendered on the map.

-When you create a drive-time search area, ArcGIS Maps for Power BI sends the latitude and longitude information of the feature used as the area focal point to Esri servers to generate the search area polygon.
+- When you create a drive-time search area, ArcGIS Maps for Power BI sends the latitude and longitude information of the location used as the area focal point to Esri servers to generate the search area polygon.

-- Search fields—When you add a reference layer or pin locations to your map, information that you type in the search fields is sent to Esri servers.
+- Search fields—When you add a reference layer to your map, information that you type in the search fields is sent to Esri servers.

 No other information from your dataset is sent to Esri servers.